 Some subjects not mentioned above may, on occasion, suggest a piece of homework for students.
 This will be in order to enrich and extend students’ learning in that area and will be optional.

 We have high expectations of staff and students alike with homework.
-We expect our staff to ensure that they are setting homework regularly in line with the pre-published booklets, recording due dates on sims and ensuring students are aware of this.
+We expect our staff to ensure that they are setting homework regularly in line with the pre-published booklets, ensuring students are aware of due dates.
 Equally, we would expect staff to give students a reasonable timeframe within which to work and to monitor the completion of these tasks.